 Rowan Joffe, who wrote Before I Go to Sleep and 28 Weeks Later, is quick to stream the lakeside town with intriguing psychological drama and nail-biting action – the final sequence of the opening hour is horrifying brutal, given added weight by the trauma and shock visibly weighing on the shoulders of Roth’s troubled law man.
 There’s a familiar knack from the man who penned The American for balancing bursts of violence with a quiet, rural backdrop – a juxtaposition that has gotten no less satisfying over decades of crime drama.

-It’s a rampage that leads his paths to cross with Elizabeth Bradshaw (Christina Hendricks), the PR guru for North Stream.
-Hendricks does a great job of bringing more than just cunning menace to her company woman, turning the role into an ambiguous spin doctor who also wants to change the dirty industry from the inside.
+It’s a rampage that causes his path to cross with Elizabeth Bradshaw (Christina Hendricks), the PR guru for North Stream.
+Hendricks does a great job of bringing more than just cunning menace to her company woman, turning the role into an ambiguous spin doctor who also longs to change the dirty industry from the inside.
 As they square off, a growing number of hoodlums appear in between, all watched warily by Denise (Sarah Podemski), Jim’s loyal second-in-command.
 She’s a First Nation Canadian, balancing the town’s expanding footprint with protecting the local Reserve – and her father who lives there.

-For all the engrossing drama that scenario entails, though, Tin Star is a crime drama that’s very fond of its crime, introducing us to such questionable types as the hot-headed Frank (Ian Pulseston-Davies) and guitar-playing Johnny (Stephen Walters).
+For all the engrossing drama that scenario entails, though, Tin Star is a crime series that’s very fond of its crime, introducing us to such questionable types as the hot-headed Frank (Ian Pulseston-Davies) and guitar-playing Johnny (Stephen Walters).
 They’re all put on Jim’s tail by Stream Oil’s Head of Security.
 Called “The Quebecois”, he’s an ex-Special Forces guy with a fondness for talking in an unnervingly quiet voice and looking like a distant cousin of Ernst Stavro Blofeld.
-That’s the problem with the darker half of Tin Star: its bad guys are either generic or feel like Bond villains gone wrong.

-Tin Star Season 1 is available on-demand on Sky Box Sets.
+Tin Star Season 1 is available on-demand on Sky Box Sets, while Season 2 premieres on Sky Atlantic on 24th January, with the whole box set available alongside its opening episode.
 Don’t have Sky?
 You can also stream it on NOW TV, for £7.99 a month – no contract.
-It is also available to watch on All 4 for free, with new episodes broadcast weekly on Sunday nights on Channel 4.
-Episode 1 is available until 19th February 2019.
+(Season 1 is also available to watch on All 4 for free, with new episodes broadcast weekly on Sunday nights on Channel 4 – Episode 1 is available until 19th February 2019.)